 All samples arriving in the laboratories will be accessioned appropriately into their designated laboratory information management system for accurate record keeping.
 The receiving laboratory will share a receipt confirmation with Genomics England and any issues or discrepancies in sample numbers will be resolved by Genomics England in engagement with sites and courier providers/biorepository and whole genome sequencing providers as necessary.
-Both biorepository and whole genome sequencing providers as necessary.
+Both biorepository and whole genome sequencing providers to meet ISO 15189 standards.